victorjonsson/jquery-editable/README.md

 // the text editor
 $('#some-element').editable( 'destroy' );

+// Binding an event listener that's triggered when the
-// Here's how to listen to if an  elements gets edited
+// element gets edited
 $('#some-element').on('edit', function(event, $textArea) { });
 ```